The Board of Directors has the pleasure of presenting the 44th Annual

 Harmonious Employee Relations

-employee relations environment.
-The healthy practice of settling the
+a conducive and fulfilling employee relations environment.
+The healthy

-enabled workers'' participation at different levels and facilitated in
+workers'' participation at different levels and maintaining a peaceful

-functioning since early seventies and are sufficiently empowered to
+seventies and are sufficiently empowered to address different issues

 periodic basis and jointly evolve recommendations/ action plans for

-ensuring a safe & harmonious work culture which gets substantiated
+ensuring a safe and harmonious work culture, which gets substantiated

 Plants/Units, marked with diverse work culture at multi-locations.

-In addition, Quality Circles, Suggestion Schemes, Shop specific
+In addition, Quality Circles, Suggestion Schemes, Shop Improvement

-Performance Improvement Workshops also offer multiple avenues for enhanced workers''
+Group workshops also offer multiple avenues for enhanced workers''

 participation.
 Workers are also kept abreast of strategic business

-decisions and their views sought through
+decisions and their views sought thereon through structured

-- Communication with employees at various levels concerning wide range of
+Communication with employees at various levels on a wide range of

 issues impacting the Company''s performance as well as those related to

-employees'' welfare is carried out in a structured manner across the Company.
+employees'' welfare is done in a structured manner across the Company.

-Mass communication campaigns are undertaken at the level of
+Mass communication campaigns are undertaken at CEO / Senior Officers''

-structured discussion with large group of employees.
+level involving structured discussion with large group of employees.

 These interactive sessions help employees to align their working with

-the goals and objective of the Company leading to higher production & productivity
+the goals and objective of the Company leading to not only higher

 Grievance Redressal Mechanism